Declaration of Helsinki

 The regional expert meetings are the following:

-In order to maximize input by all stakeholders and the public, we provided two separate public comment periods.
-A phase 1 public comment period was held in February 2024 to address issues from the first few regional meetings, and a phase 2 comment period was open from 3 to 24 June 2024, to cover additional topics that have been addressed.
+In order to maximize input by all stakeholders and the public, we are providing two separate public comment periods.
+A phase 1 public comment period is being held in February 2024 to address issues from the first few regional meetings, and a phase 2 comment period will follow in the spring when additional topics have been addressed.

 Consideration for Adoption: General Assembly Meeting Helsinki, Finland